mochi-mqtt/server/README.md

 }
 ```

+The OnMessage hook can also be used to selectively only deliver messages to one or more clients based on their id, using the `AllowClients []string` field on the packet structure.

 A working example can be found in the `examples/events` folder.
 Please open an issue if there is a particular event hook you are interested in!

 #### Direct Publishing